ThreeLetters/AsyncConsole/README.md

 # AsyncConsole
-Async console for console commands
+Async console for console commands.
+Works for all devices

 ## Usage
 > npm install asyncconsole